mlatcl/r250/unsupervised-gaussian-processes.md

 2. Fit a GP-LVM to a data set and visualise the Riemannian metric in the latent space using *magnification factors* (see also [this paper on the GTM](https://ieeexplore.ieee.org/document/607494)).
 Compare magnification factors for GP-LVM and Bayesian GP-LVM.

-3. Recreate Use an implementation of Deep GPs to test different initialisation approaches.
-The implementation from my MLSS talk uses PCA for initializing latent spaces.
-What other approaches can you try?

-4. Reimplement the latent force model covariance function in python.
-Be careful about numerical problems that arise in that reimplementation.
-Use your implementation to fit the latent force model to e.g. a small motion capture data set.